 Electric scooters are allowed on sidewalks and bike paths.
 If there’s no sidewalk, scooters may be used on roads with a speed limit of 30 mph or less, staying as far to the right as possible.

 A neighborhood electric vehicle means a low-speed vehicle that can attain a maximum speed of 35 mph on a paved level surface and otherwise complies with Federal Motor Vehicle Safety Standard.
 These vehicles must comply with multiple safety standards, including headlamps, stop lamps, turn signals, seatbelts, and a 17-character VIN, registration, and license plate, among other standards.
+Operators must have a valid driver’s license.

 Neighborhood electric vehicles may only be operated on roadways with a posted speed limit of 45 or less.